juju/juju/doc/design/juju-api-design-specification.md

 ### Scope

-Juju's working model is based on the description of a wanted model in a DBMS.
+Juju's working model is based on the description of a wanted environment in a DBMS.
 Different workers observe the changes of this description and perform the needed actions so that the reality is matching.
 Goal of the API is to provide a secure, scalable, and high-available way to perform the needed changes or queries with different clients like the Juju CLI, which is written in Go, or the Juju GUI, which is written in JavaScript.
-Additionally the API provides multiple versions of its functionality for a predictable behavior in models with a mixed set of clients.
+Additionally the API provides multiple versions of its functionality for a predictable behavior in environments with a mixed set of clients.

 ### Overview